CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 _Just as the previous map as well I would argue that the map does not add value.
 You could easily have a list of the states.
 People usually know where the states are and don't need a reminder where they are located.
 If you want to make an argument that a specific region is performing worse and you use this map to make it more obvious than a map adds value._

 **Takeaway:
-_Before you make a map, think about if the spatial components adds value._**
+_Before you make a map, think about if the spatial components add value._**

 [Source: University of Berkeley](http://cscce.berkeley.edu/2018-index-map/?fbclid=IwAR2THMkrFmaNLKgBsW0ogh1clcEDJS7VrWi5iHESCzNk6MaNZ55_u0bcyvk)